-Steam shoots out of the earth and the sound of furious bubbling travels through the air.
+Steam shoots out of the earth with the sound of furious bubbling.
 Here, only a few hours from Tokyo, this fierce, smoking whirlpool is…well, unexpected.

 It also smells disgusting.